 J-PAL’s Governance Initiative (GI) funds randomized evaluations of interventions designed to improve participation in the political and policy process, reduce corruption and leakages, and improve state capacity.
-GI is now accepting proposals for its fifteenth round of funding.
-Proposals are due by 11:59pm ET on Friday, September 21 and funding decisions will be announced by mid-November.
+GI's request for proposals for fall 2018 is now closed.
+Funding decisions will be announced in mid-November.

 By providing targeted funding for rigorous evaluations of the most promising programs to improve governance, GI aims to offer guidance for implementing organizations, governments, and donors, so that policies can be guided by scientific evidence to improve development outcomes.